 If you’d like to configure the noise suppression level during a meeting, head over to More Options […] -> Device Settings -> Noise Suppression and select an option.

-Collaborate before, during and after Microsoft Teams meetings with apps
+Collaborate before, during and after Microsoft Teams meetings

 Recently Microsoft Teams announced new meeting extensibilities – Teams apps for meetings.
 They will allow developers to integrate their apps into meetings thus creating a customized dynamic meeting workspace.
 Previously, apps integration was only available within private and group chats and channels.

 Microsoft partners also created 20 Teams apps for meetings that you can explore here.